kobra140489/MES.Wiki/Player-Condition-Profile.md

 ### Player Tags
 You can add Tags to certain players, what can be added by [Behavior Actions](https://github.com/MeridiusIX/Modular-Encounters-Systems/wiki/Action#PlayerTags) and [Event Actions](https://github.com/MeridiusIX/Modular-Encounters-Systems/wiki/Event-Action#Players), and be used as an extra condition for this condition profile.
-Examples on what you can make: (basically what I (CptArthur) will do with it 😛 )
+Examples on what you can make: (basically what CptArthur will do with it 😛 )

 -Player attacks a factions ship -> Player gets tag ("Attacked_GC_recently") -> Retribution Spawngroup becomes eligible only for that player